cofinalsubnets/lax/README.md

-Lax
+lax
 ---
-A bright smidgen of a testing framework with the right amount of give.
+A bright smidgen of a testing framework that is not the boss of you.
 ```ruby
   Lax.test { |assert|
     assert.calling(:/).on(1).with(0).raises ZeroDivisionError